TBD9rain/quick_ref/git.md

 ### Initialize a local directory

-The following commands initialize a local working directory into a Git repository.
+To initialize a local working directory into a Git repository:
 ```
 cd <working_directory>
 git init